Hunter Education Instructor Advisory Committee

 • Region 4

 WDFW tries to maintain regional representation on the IAC by appointing members from regions to regional seats.
-However, if there are no applicants from particular regions WDFW will fill the IAC openings with instructors from other regions to maintain the 15 member committee.
+However, if there are no applicants from a region with a term open, WDFW will fill the IAC openings with instructors from other regions to maintain the 15-member committee.

 1. Why do you want to be a member of the IAC?